 The Company has adopted the Stock Incentive Plan referred to as the "2007 Long Term Stock Incentive Plan (as amended effective April 24, 2008 and May 7, 2009)" pursuant to which the Company may grant Stock Options to any director, officer, employee or consultant of the Company, subsidiary of the Company, or Vazon (collectively, "Service Providers").
 The purpose of the Stock Incentive Plan is to secure for the Company and its shareholders the benefits of incentives inherent in share ownership by Service Providers who, in the judgment of the Board of Directors, will be largely responsible for its future growth and success.
 The Stock Incentive Plan was adopted prior to the Company's initial public offering and amendments thereto were approved by shareholders of the Company at the 2008 and 2009 annual shareholders' meetings.
 The amendment to the Stock Incentive Plan approved by shareholders of the Company on May 7, 2009 provides that the aggregate number of Ordinary Shares reserved for issuance under the Stock Incentive Plan is equal to 12% of the number of Ordinary Shares outstanding at the time of the grant of Stock Options.
+The rules of the Toronto Stock Exchange provide that all unallocated options, rights or other entitlements under a security-based compensation arrangement which does not have a fixed number of securities issuable must be approved by shareholders every three (3) years.
+As such, the plan was approved at the 2012 annual shareholders' meeting which was the third anniversary of the amendment to the plan approved at the 2009 annual shareholders' meeting.

 The maximum number of Ordinary Shares reserved for issuance under the Stock Incentive Plan currently is equal to 12% of the number of outstanding issued Ordinary Shares.
-As at the date hereof, Stock Options in respect of 33,885,000 Ordinary Shares are outstanding, representing 11.8% of the issued and outstanding Ordinary Shares.
-Stock Options in respect of 519,929 Ordinary Shares, representing 0.2% of the issued and outstanding Ordinary Shares, are unallocated at the date hereof.
-In accordance with the requirements of the TSX, the shareholders are being asked at the Meeting to approve the number of unallocated Stock Options under Stock Incentive Plan.
-See "Particulars of Matters to be Acted Upon - Approval of Unallocated Options under the Stock Incentive Plan".
+As at the date hereof, Stock Options in respect of 33,699,000 Ordinary Shares are outstanding, representing 11.75% of the issued and outstanding Ordinary Shares.
+Stock Options in respect of 689,129 Ordinary Shares, representing 0.24% of the issued and outstanding Ordinary Shares, are unallocated at the date hereof.